Rabbits are one of the most misunderstood pets in the UK. Have a read of our top facts you might not know about rabbits.

 4. Their teeth never stop growing

-Rabbit teeth continue to grow throughout their lives, so it’s important to feed them hay, which helps wear down the teeth to a normal size.
+Rabbit teeth continue to grow throughout their lives, so it’s important to feed them mostly grass and hay, which helps wear down the teeth to a normal size.
 The act of chewing on hay, plus the natural abrasive qualities of silica in grass, naturally wears the teeth to prevent them from becoming too long.

 5. Muesli rabbit food encourages bad feeding habits